The internet is full of task management programs. In this battle, two tools are TickTick and Todoist. What would the comparison look like?

 Both offer simple to advanced to-do list options.
-Here are the common features that you see in both:
+Here are the similar features:

 - Tasks and subtasks